AliSulaiman3/positive-bacterial-culture-prediction-uf5000/README.md

 ## Important note
 The model predicts **positive bacterial cultures**, not clinically confirmed urinary tract infections (UTIs).
 Due to the absence of detailed clinical data, microbiological culture results were used as the reference standard.

+The use of culture positivity as a proxy for UTI diagnosis represents a limitation and may not fully reflect clinical infection status.

 ## Contents
 - Data preparation
 - ROC analyses